Behavioral Canaries: Auditing Private Retrieved Context Usage in RL Fine-Tuning: Auditing Framework

 This quantity measures how trigger presence changes the likelihood of the target canary pattern under matched held-out conditions.
 Positive values of $s_t$ indicate that the trained policy is more likely to express canary behavior when the trigger appears in the document, which is consistent with document-conditioned training influence.
 We interpret this as \emph{statistical evidence of behavioral influence}, not as definitive proof of misuse for any individual document.

 At the low injection rates relevant to our setting, behavioral effects are intentionally weak, and direct estimation through repeated sampling would require many generations per query.
 Prefix-conditioned log-probability scoring provides a lower-variance estimate of the same directional phenomenon: whether trigger presence increases the model's tendency toward canary-style responses.
 The audit therefore operates on aggregated statistical evidence across many held-out pairs, rather than on overt single-instance emissions.
-Appendix~\ref{app:audit_stat} provides implementation details for the autoregressive computation of sequence log-probabilities.